Back to blog

 What is the best first generative AI use case for a business?

-The best first use case is usually a repeated knowledge workflow with clear source material, measurable time savings, and a safe review boundary, such as support answer drafting, internal knowledge search, proposal support, content operations, or document summarization.
+The best first use case is a repeated knowledge workflow with clear source material, measurable volume, low external risk, and a review owner.
+Common examples include support copilots, internal knowledge assistants, proposal drafting, document summaries, content operations, and software delivery support.

 Generative AILLM DevelopmentRAGAI Governance